GAMS-dev/gams-cpp/README.md

 # Contribute #

 Contributions to gams-cpp are highly appreciated!
-To submit your improvements please use [GitHub](https://github.com/GAMS-dev) to collaborate.
+For futher information please check our [CONTRIBUTING.md](CONTRIBUTING.md) and the [Code of Cunduct](CODE_OF_CONDUCT.md).

 # How to build #